Nizare7/-SEHPC_DevOps_Part2_ElZiani_Fonnesu_Grassi/README.md

 ```
 We then can upload the image to a personal repository with the "latest" tag so that we will use the most
 recent image.

+# 3 - Running the image on a cluster

+This job needs to be ran after the second job, because it has to wait the Singularity Registry
+to be updated with the new image

 Now we can let github log on the cluster to download the image:
 ```
 sshpass -p ${{secrets.GALILEO_PW}} ssh -o StrictHostKeyChecking=no -t a08trb45@login.g100.cineca.it '